The University of Nebraska defines the following student information as public directory information:

 Normally we will use the personal e-mail address you specify, but if you designate a different e-mail address type as preferred, that is the one we will use.
 A photo ID is required to process an e-mail address change in person at the Office of the University Registrar, 107 Canfield Administration Building South.

-To change your name or correct the spelling of your name on your academic records, bring legal documentation to the Office of the University Registrar, 107 Canfield Administration Building South.
+To change your name or correct the spelling of your name on your academic records, submit legal documentation to the Office of the University Registrar, 107 Canfield Administration Building South.

 Social Security Number Change

 To change or correct your Social Security Number, bring your Social Security Card to the Office of the University Registrar, 107 Canfield Administration Building South.

 To change or correct the listing for your college advisor, go to your college dean's office or your college's advising center and complete a "College-Degree-Major-advisor Change Form" (CDMA) .

 Obtain a "College-Degree-Major-advisor Change Form" (CDMA) from your current college dean's office, your college's advising center, or from the Office of the University Registrar, 107 Canfield Administration Building South.
 Follow the procedures listed on the form.
 The dean of your new college may require you to have an appointment with an advisor at the time of admission.

 To change your major, go to your college dean's office or your college's advising center and complete a "College-Degree-Major-advisor Change Form" (CDMA).

 Change of Campus